Q: Youth Rowing.... Juniors Rowing? What's the difference? A: For the most part, nothing, and the terms are often used interchangeably.

 Q: I can't convince any of my friends to sign up with me.
 Will I still have fun?
 A: Yes!
 It is said rowing is the ultimate team sport.
 You are in a boat with other new rowers just like you, all learning how to do the same thing, overcoming the same hurdles, and achieving the same successes.
 You will make friends that may last well beyond your school years.

 Q: How can I find out more information about rowing in College?
 A: There is a wealth of information on the USRowing website.
-Colleges and Universities that LOCR alumni have rowed at include Oregon State, University of Portland, University of Washington, Bates College, Columbia University, Cornell, Drexel University, Duke, Northeastern, Occidental College, Santa Clara, Trinity College, West Point, William & Mary, UMass Amherst, University of Minnesota, University of Pugent Sound, University of San Diego and the University of Wisconsin.
+Colleges and Universities that LOCR alumni have rowed at include Oregon State, University of Portland, University of Washington, Bates College, Columbia University, Cornell, Drexel University, Duke, Hobart and William Smith College, Northeastern, Occidental College, Santa Clara, Simmons College, Trinity College, West Point, William & Mary, UMass Amherst, University of Minnesota, University of Pugent Sound, University of San Diego and the University of Wisconsin.

 Q: How much does rowing cost?
 Are there other fees I should know about?
 A: We try to be as transparent as possible about fees.
 We've published a document on the Youth Rowing page that will give you an idea of a typical registration and regatta costs.